 St. Joseph ‘s equips candidates for ordained and non-ordained ministry particularly within the Catholic Church.
 We are also part of an ecumenical cluster comprising the School of Religion and Theology of the local University (UKZN), the Evangelica l Seminary and ourselves.
 One fruit of this collaboration is Cluster Publications which makes authentic contextual theological works accessible to our students and associates at affordable prices.

 Registration of New Qualifications: The following qualifications have been registered on the NQF in terms of NSB Regulations 19(1)(e) and (f):

 • Higher Certificate: Human and Social Development

-• Advanced Certificate: Human and Social Development
+• Bachelor of Arts in Human and Social Development

 • Higher Certificate: General Philosophy

 • Advanced Certificate: General Philosophy

 In terms of qualifications we confer three degrees viz.
 The BA and BTh in Theology and the BA in Philosophy.
 We award diplomas in Philosophy and in Religious Studies but these will be faded out as current registrations for these courses expire.
 The new qualifications viz.
 Higher Certificate and Advanced Certificate in Human and Social Development and in Philosophy will replace these old diploma courses.
 Under the auspices of the University of KwaZulu-Natal we also prepare students for Honours, Masters and Doctoral degrees.